Educational Scholarship Project

 Pasquel Flores Agustin

-Pasquel was funded by CSEE to study for several years with the famous artist, Pablo Amaringo at the Pablo Amaringo School of Art in Pucallpa, Peru before Pablo’s death.
-He has 2 years left of a curriculum that will give him a certificate to be an official teacher of art.
-CSEE currently supports his weekly classes and related expenses of $200 per month.
-Meanwhile he has been teaching several of the village children who have shown an interest and talent in studying art.
+Pasquel was funded by CSEE to study painting for several years with the famous artist, Pablo Amaringo at the Pablo Amaringo School of Art in Pucallpa, Peru before Pablo’s death in 2009.
+Pasquel has been teaching several of the village children who have shown an interest and talent in studying art.
 CSEE plans to make his role more official, supporting him in keeping the knowledge and practice of Shipibo art alive in his home village.
-Our goal is to raise an additional amount of$150 per month to support Pasquel’s role as art teacher in his village, paying for his time, art supplies, easels and other related expenses.
 Currently Pasquel is the only art teacher in the village.